pascard20/metro-motion-signup-form/README.md

 ## Features

-- **Fully responsive design** optimized for both mobile and desktop.
+- **Responsive design** optimized for both mobile and desktop.
-- **Attention to UX**, with an intuitive and elegant interface for a user-friendly sign-up process.
+- **Attention to UX**, with an intuitive interface for a user-friendly sign-up process.
-- **Input validation** to enforce data accuracy and integrity, reducing the possibility of errors during submission.
+- **Input validation** to enforce data accuracy, reducing the possibility of errors during submission.
 - **Password requirements with visual indicators**, aiding users in creating strong and secure passwords while providing real-time feedback.

 <br>